openwebdocs/project/impact-report-2021/README.md

 [https://github.com/Ryuno-Ki](https://github.com/Ryuno-Ki)

-For each reviewer we fetched their activity page, filtered by each month, February to September.
+For each reviewer we fetched their activity page, filtered by each month, February to December.
 For example:

 [https://github.com/Elchi3?tab=overview\&from=2021-02-01\&to=2021-02-28](https://github.com/Elchi3?tab%3Doverview%26from%3D2021-02-01%26to%3D2021-02-28)